yezhengSTAT/FreeHiC/README.md

 1. Parallel processing and training of input Hi-C sequencing data:

 FreeHi-C utilizes BWA to align the input Hi-C data.
 Users can make use of the multi-threading mode in BWA by setting ```coreN``` to accelerate the alignment process.
-Besides, if high-throughput computing resources are available, for example CHTC[CHTC homepage](chtc.cs.wisc.edu), users can first split the input Hi-C sequencing fastq file into smaller files and do it to both ends respectively and correspondingly.
+Besides, if high-throughput computing resources are available, for example [Center for High Throughput Computing (CHTC)](chtc.cs.wisc.edu), users can first split the input Hi-C sequencing fastq file into smaller files and do it to both ends respectively and correspondingly.
 Then align and train the smaller sequencing file independently.
 Please note, the ```lineN``` parameter should take a quadruple value.

 ```
 lineN=4*(num of reads in each small file)